IJSComplexMatter/cddm/doc/quickstart.rst

    Because we have computed data over a sector of width 90 degrees, we average only over the computed data values (marked with yellow dots in graph right).

 The actual output data is a complete-sized array, with np.nan values where the computation mask was non-positive.
-The in-memory calculation of standard (linear) correlation function does not support masking.
+The in-memory calculation of the standard (linear) correlation function does not support masking.
 Instead, you can do:

 .. doctest::